Documentary family photography - greta reading a book

 Because.
 Because I have to.
 Because it’s what I do.
 Because it’s important.
 To me?
 No, for the people who I photograph for.
 I want them to feel the power of an image, that moment that has been captured, that teeny tiny slice of life.

-These moments.
-I want to wrap them up and hold onto them forever.
-I want YOU to wrap them up and hold onto to them forever.
+These are your moments.
+I want to wrap them up for you so you can hold onto them forever.
 That’s what I want to give to you.
 That’s My Why!

 My why